 We’re often asked how to check the accuracy of your schema markup once it has been implemented.
-When you add Schema markup to your website, sometimes it can be tricky to immediately identify whether that markup is accurate and will contribute to higher click through rates, and rich results.
-Fortunately, there are many tools available for you to:
+When you add schema markup to your website, it can be tricky to immediately identify whether that markup is accurate and will contribute to higher click through rates and rich results.
+Fortunately, there are many tools available to help with this.

 The first step is to make sure that your markup is on the page.
 If you are copying and pasting the JSON-LD into the page, you can simply right click on the web page, view source and search within the elements tab for “LD+JSON” to see if the code is there.
-If you are using Schema App, or Google Tag Manager to deploy your code, it’s easier to use Google’s Structured Data Testing Tool to see if the markup is present.
-See below for instructions on how to use the Structured Data Testing Tool.
-Alternatively, you can wait and check the Google Structured Data Report in Google Search Console to see if Google sees your markup on the page.
+If you are using Schema App or Google Tag Manager to deploy your code, it’s easier to use Google’s Structured Data Testing Tool (SDTT) to see if the markup is present.
+(Read on for instructions on how to use the SDTT.)

 The Schema App Structured Data Tester can be found in the “tools” tab in Schema App.
 This tool allows you to put in any website URL and it will display the Schema markup found on that page.
 It is the only testing tool in the world that displays dynamic schema.org data and does not cache the results.
 Having a testing tool integrated within Schema App improves your Schema markup workflow so you don’t always have to go to another site to test your markup.

 Getting into the habit of using at least one of these tools when doing your website markup with Schema App is highly recommended.
 Not only will it confirm whether your markup has deployed correctly, but it will also give you a visual look at the scope of your markup, which will allow you to assess its accuracy.